Sayan-Maity/Login-Redux/README.md

 ## Steps to start the project into your local Repo
 At first fork this repo \
-`click the "Fork" button located top-right corner of your page`
+`click the "Fork" button located at the top-right corner of the page`

 Then clone this repository